grange85/ahfow-www/_posts/2019/2019-12-30-ahfow-2019-survey-results.md

 ## Damon & Naomi

-More Sad Hits topped the album poll as always - this year leaving the rest of the pack quite far behind. {% track "This Car Climbed Mt.
-Washington" %} topped the track poll, as it always does - with {% track "E.T.A." %} pushing up behind.
+More Sad Hits topped the album poll as always - this year leaving the rest of the pack quite far behind. {% ahfowtrack "This Car Climbed Mt.
+Washington" %} topped the track poll, as it always does - with {% ahfowtrack "E.T.A." %} pushing up behind.

 <figure><img src="{{site.baseurl}}/images/survey-2019/survey-2019-damon-naomi.png" class="img-responsive" /><figcaption>Damon & Naomi survey results 2019</figcaption></figure>